 Psoriasis is an autoimmune disease affecting the layers of the skin.
-Psoriasis speeds up the creation of new skin cells from 28-30 days, to 3-4 days.
-By speeding up this process, psoriasis doesn’t allow older skin cells to be shed properly, creating a build-up of excess skin cells at the surface of the skin.
+Psoriasis speeds up the creation of new skin cells from 28-30 days to 3-4 days.
+By speeding up this process, psoriasis doesn’t allow older skin cells to be shed properly therefore creating a build-up of excess skin cells at the surface of the skin.
 This build-up of skin cells results in raised, red, scaly patches of skin called lesions.
-Psoriasis commonly manifests on the surface of your scalp, knees, elbows, and torso, but can be experienced all over the body.
-Based on the most current research and data, psoriasis is now understood as a non-contagious, chronic inflammatory auto immune whole life disease that manifests in the skin, joints and associated complications.
+Psoriasis commonly manifests on the surface of your scalp, knees, elbows and torso, but can be experienced all over the body.
+Based on the most current research and data, psoriasis is now understood as a non-contagious, chronic, inflammatory, autoimmune, whole-life disease that manifests in the skin and joints with associated complications.

 What are the symptoms of psoriasis?

 Signs and symptoms of psoriasis to look out for are: